mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-40"></a>
 [Back to top](#top)
 ## CA-40 -- Rep. Lucille Roybal-Allard (D)
+### Committees
+Lucille Roybal-Allard is the #7 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016